Mit Karl May im Orient

-Mit Karl May im Orient (English: With Karl May in the Orient) is the title of a six-part television series based on the Orient cycle of adventure novels by Karl May.
+Mit Karl May im Orient (English: With Karl May in the Orient) is a six-part West German television series based on the Orient cycle of adventure novels by Karl May.

 Background

-The show was originally broadcast in 1963 by the German broadcaster ZDF.
+The show was originally broadcast in 1963 by the West German broadcaster ZDF.
 In the series the themes of the Orient Cycle, which includes Durch die Wüste, Durchs wilde Kurdistan, Von Bagdad nach Stambul, In den Schluchten des Balkan, Durch das Land der Skipetaren, and Der Schut, are discussed.

 Series parts

 The six parts of the series included: